KeitaNakamura/PileWave.jl/docs/src/index.md

 *Pile driving analysis based on the one-dimensional wave propagation using the finite element method*

+This program is mostly based on the study by [Borja (1988)](https://www.sciencedirect.com/science/article/abs/pii/0266352X88900158).

 ## How to run

 Use [REPL](@ref) or [Execution file (Windows)](@ref).